lidofinance/docs/docs/guides/steth-integration-guide.md

 - stETH/wstETH is a productive asset: earning rewards on collateral effectively lowers the cost of borrowing;
 - stETH/wstETH is a very liquid asset with billions of liquidity locked in liquidity pools ([Curve](https://curve.fi/steth), [Balancer v2](https://app.balancer.fi/pool/0x32296969ef14eb0c6d29669c550d4a0449130230000200000000000000000080))

-Lido's staked assets have been listed on major Ethereum liquidity protocols:
+Lido's staked assets have been listed on major liquidity protocols:

 - On Maker, [wstETH collateral (scroll down to Dai from WSTETH-A section)](https://daistats.com/#/collateral) can be used to mint DAI stablecoin.
 See [Lido's blog post](https://blog.lido.fi/makerdao-integrates-lidos-staked-eth-steth-as-collateral-asset/) for more details.
 - On AAVE, multiple assets can be [borrowed against stETH](https://app.aave.com/reserve-overview/?underlyingAsset=0xae7ab96520de3a18e5e111b5eaab095312d7fe84&marketName=proto_mainnet).
 See [Lido's blog post](https://blog.lido.fi/aave-integrates-lidos-steth-as-collateral/) for more details.
 Please note: stETH is only supported on AAVE as lending collateral.
 Borrowing stETH on AAVE is not currently supported.
 However, any asset can be borrowed on AAVe via a flashloan.
 Due to a known [1 wei corner case](#1-wei-corner-case) there's a certain situation when a flashloan transaction can revert.
 Please visit [stETH on AAVE caveats](https://docs.lido.fi/token-guides/steth-on-aave-caveats) article for more details.
+- On [Anchor](https://app.anchorprotocol.com/), ether stakers can collateralise their stETH (in the form of bETH) on the Terra blockchain using Anchor protocol.
+This integration is covered in great detail in [the spec](https://github.com/lidofinance/anchor-collateral-steth/blob/main/docs/spec.md).

 Robust price sources are required for listing on most money markets, with ChainLink price feeds being the industry standard.
 There're live ChainLink [stETH/USD](https://app.ens.domains/name/steth-usd.data.eth) and [stETH/ETH](https://etherscan.io/address/0x86392dC19c0b719886221c78AB11eb8Cf5c52812) price feeds on Ethereum.